 3. For the UEs supporting ProSe capabilities including also location reporting, the LMF interacts with the ProSe application server (or PCF) to initiate Relay operation for location reporting.

-4. The ProSe application server (or the PCF) authorizes and configures a UE as the reference UE through which the other UEs (similar to ProSe Remote UEs) can relay location information to the 5GC and the LMF.
-The reference UE (acting similar to a ProSe UE-to-Network Relay as specified in TS 23.304 [19]) is configured or provisioned with special Relay Service Codes (RSCs) authorized for location reporting.
+4. The ProSe application server (or the PCF) authorizes and configures a UE as the Located UE through which the other UEs (similar to ProSe Remote UEs) can relay location information to the 5GC and the LMF.
+The Located UE (acting similar to a ProSe UE-to-Network Relay as specified in TS 23.304 [19]) is configured or provisioned with special Relay Service Codes (RSCs) authorized for location reporting.
 This is provided by the PCF, already provisioned in the ME or configured in the UICC.

 5. The ProSe application server (or the PCF) authorizes, configures or provisions other UEs with special RSCs authorized for location reporting.
 This is provided by the PCF, already provisioned in the ME or configured in the UICC.

 6-7.
 The ProSe Relay Discovery on the UEs identified in Steps 1-3 is conducted with special RSCs based on either model A or Model B as specified in TS 23.304 [19].
-Once discovered, the connections between the reference UE and the other UEs are established over PC5.
-It is not necessary to establish any UP PDU session for such special RSCs between the reference UE (or other UEs) and network as such RSCs may not be associated with any specific PDU session parameters.
+Once discovered, the connections between the Located UE and the other UEs are established over PC5.
+It is not necessary to establish any UP PDU session for such special RSCs between the Located UE (or other UEs) and network as such RSCs may not be associated with any specific PDU session parameters.

 NOTE 1: Steps 6 and 7 have a dependency on FS_Ranging_ARC and may need alignment with FS_Ranging_ARC conclusions for normative work.